Army of the Socialist Republic of Romania: History

-In 1944 the Red Army invaded Romania in the Jassy-Kishinev Offensive, causing the overthrow of Ion Antonescu's regime via a Royal coup.
-In 1945, new military regulations were developed based on those of the Red Army and in 1946, Romania came completely under the influence of the Soviet Union and became part of the Eastern Bloc.
+In 1944, the Red Army invaded Romania in the Jassy-Kishinev Offensive, causing the overthrow of Ion Antonescu's Nazi-aligned regime via a Royal coup.
+In 1945, new military regulations were developed based on those of the Red Army and in 1946, Romania came completely under the influence of the Soviet Union.
+It became part of the Eastern Bloc.
 The military regulations were finalized in 1949.
 Like all other socialist states, the Army was subjected to the rule of the Romanian Communist Party, whose general secretary was, since 1974, President of the Republic in addition to his role as commander-in-chief of the army.

-During the tenure of General Emil Bodnăraș as defence minister, the Army went through a period of Sovietization, with Bodnăraș personally sending several Romanian Communists to Moscow to be trained in Soviet military institutions such as the Frunze Military Academy.
+During the tenure of General Emil Bodnăraș as defense minister, the Army went through a period of Sovietization, with Bodnăraș personally sending several Romanian Communists to Moscow to be trained in Soviet military institutions such as the Frunze Military Academy.
 30% of the experienced officers corps were purged from the military due to fears of opposition and monarchist loyalties.
-Between 1949 and 1952, over 700 Romanian military personnel were being trained in the USSR, a number that would drop by over 200 by in the next 6 years.
-They also adopted a Soviet-style full dress uniform and everyday uniform.
-In the early days of the Republic, the Soviet Armed Forces had troops stationed in the country.
-The Soviet presence came as a result of the Soviet occupation of Romania.
-Bodnăraș was seen to have influence in Nikita Khrushchev's decision to withdraw Soviet troops in 1958.
+Between 1949 and 1952, over 700 Romanian military personnel were being trained in the USSR, which would drop by over 200 in the next six years.
+They also adopted a Soviet-style full dress and everyday uniform.
+In the Republic's early days, the Soviet Armed Forces had troops stationed there.
+The Soviet presence resulted from the Soviet occupation of Romania.
+Bodnăraș was seen to have influenced Nikita Khrushchev's decision to withdraw Soviet troops in 1958.